Contact

 Mention the browser, operating system, container or codec when you know it, and whether the issue appeared in preview, capability checks, trim or crop interaction, or export.

-Video bugs are much easier to reason about when the message includes the route, the source file type, and whether the browser failed to decode, encode, or save the result.
+Video bugs are much easier to reason about when the message includes the page, the source file type, and whether the browser failed to decode, encode, or save the result.

 For UX, copy, or trust issues

-If a route feels unclear, noisy, or misleading, say where it happened and what expectation the page created for you.
+If a page feels unclear, noisy, or misleading, say where it happened and what expectation it created for you.

-That kind of feedback matters because Picmu is deliberately built around calm interfaces and honest wording, not just raw feature count.
+That kind of feedback matters because Picmu is deliberately built around clear interfaces and precise wording, not just raw feature count.

 For business, licensing, or legal context

 If the message is commercial or legal in nature, say that early and keep the request specific.
-It helps route the answer faster and keeps the thread easier to track.
+It helps us answer faster and keeps the thread easier to track.

 If attachments or sample files are necessary, start with context first and avoid sending sensitive material in the initial message.